ayberkozgur/yakuake-session/README.md

 ```

 If we do not want to change the behavior of "Open terminal here", then copy
-`yakuakehere.desktop` instead to add the new action "Open yakuake here" to
+`yakuaketwohere.desktop` instead to add the new action "Open yakuaketwo here" to
 Dolphin.

 ```
-cp ServiceMenus/yakuakehere.desktop ~/.kde/share/kde4/services/ServiceMenus/
+cp ServiceMenus/yakuaketwohere.desktop ~/.kde/share/kde4/services/ServiceMenus/
 ```

 ## Quick Access Menu

 Konsole Profiles is a Plasma widget that allows to open a new terminal window,
 configured according to a select profile, and automatically execute a command
 in it.
-We can get something similar but for Yakuake using the QuickAccess
+We can get something similar but for yakuaketwo using the QuickAccess
 widget.
 We only have to make a directory and setup a QuickAccess widget
 instance to use it as origin (I also like to disable the browsing).
 Then we
 add some "Link to Application" to that directory, such that each one use
-yakuake-session to create a new Yakuake session and to execute the command
+yakuaketwo-session to create a new yakuaketwo session and to execute the command
 that we want.

 The file `examples/username@example.com.desktop` contains an example that launch
-a ssh client in a new Yakuake session.
+a ssh client in a new yakuaketwo session.

 -- Jesús Torres <aplatanado@gulic.org>